Our vision is priceless

 Extra-capsular Cataract Extraction was once the more commonly performed procedure but is now employed mainly in third world countries because of the cheaper costs.
 However, it still has important indications in cases of dense and hypermature cataracts.

-Here, an approximately 1 cm long entry wound is made at the side of the cornea.
+Here, an approximately 1 cm long incision is made at the side of the cornea.
 An opening is made in the anterior lens capsule and the cataract is squeezed or scooped out of the eye.
 Any remaining lens matter is washed clean and an artificial lens implant is then inserted into the eye.
-Because of the larger entry wound, 6 to 8 stitches are necessary to close it.
+Because of the larger incision, 6 to 8 stitches are necessary to close it.
 Extra-capsular cataract surgery takes a longer time to perform and recovery is much slower.
 Five days to a week’s rest is recommended before resuming normal duties.
 The wound as well as vision will need three months to heal and stabalise.

 Modern cataract surgery is today one of the most commonly performed and safest operations, with success rates above 98% in the hands of a competent surgeon and in the absence of other pre-existing eye diseases.
 Success is defined at being able to see 6/9 or better with the best spectacles correction if needed.